-File preparation for press is often not thought about in great depth by those not used to the trade, until the last moment when the project finally comes to printed.
-All of a sudden a whole host of technical jargon and requirements are thrust upon you, when you have the least amount of time to spare before that inevitable book-launch.
+File preparation for press is often not thought about in great depth by those not used to the trade, until the last moment when the project finally comes to be printed.
+Suddenly a whole host of technical jargon and requirements are thrust upon you, when you have the least amount of time to spare before that inevitable book-launch.

-Hence the aim of this guide - to teach you a few technical requirements and aid you in preparing print-ready PDF files that P2D can use first time.
+Hence the aim of this guide - to teach you a few technical requirements and aid you in preparing print-ready PDF files that P2D Books can use first time.